dart-lang/language/working/0524-variance/feature-specification.md

 If _X_ has the variance modifier `in`, it is a compile-time error for _X_ to occur in a non-contravariant position in the representation type. *Note again that members are unconstrained.*

+*In the case where _X_ has no variance modifier at all, it is already a compile-time error for _X_ to occur in a non-covariant position in the representation type.*

 Let _D_ be a class, mixin class, enum, mixin, or extension type declaration, let _S_ be a direct superinterface of _D_, and let _X_ be a